Sphereon-SDK/barcode-sdk/csharp-net45/docs/BarcodeReaderApi.md

 <a name="getjob"></a>
 # **GetJob**
-> ReaderJobResponse GetJob (string jobid)
+> ReaderResultJobResponse GetJob (string jobid)

 Job definition and state

-Get the Detector job definition and current state.
-Please note that you can differentiate based on http response status
+Get the ReadResult response , job definition and current state.
+Please note that you can differentiate completion based on http response status

 ### Example
 ```csharp